 So that’s mesh dealt with.
 But how do you know what’s right for you?

-We offer two simple ways to get mesh WiFi set up in your home, depending on your broadband package.
+We offer two simple ways to get mesh WiFi set up in your home, depending on what else you need from your broadband package.

-If you’re on one of our standard packages and using a FRITZ!Box router, EveryRoom is the easiest way to fix your not-spots.
+If you’re on one of our up to 900 Mbps packages and using a FRITZ!Box router, EveryRoom is the easiest way to fix your not-spots.

 It takes your existing Zen connection and pushes it to the hard-to-reach areas of your home.
 We send you an EveryRoom repeater, which pairs seamlessly with your router to stretch your signal further.
 The result is smooth streaming and browsing in every room, without you needing to upgrade to a completely new system.
 If you’re already a Zen customer, just get in touch with us to add EveryRoom to your broadband setup.
 Otherwise, you can add EveryRoom to your new Zen broadband service when you’re checking out.